iamsoroush/DeepEEGAbstractor/README.md

 # Deep EEG Abstractor (D-EEG-A)

 Do the following:
-1. Create a copy from *prepare_data.ipynp* in your google drive.
+1. Create a copy from [*prepare_data*](https://github.com/iamsoroush/DeepEEGAbstractor/blob/master/prepare_data.ipynb) in your google drive.
 2. Run all cells within *Copy of prepare_data.ipynb* one-by-one.
 2. Create a copy from a *cv_....ipynb* file in your google drive.
 4. Run cells one-by-one, and you got the results!